Reasonable Accommodations

 Flexible deadlines on assignments as mutually agreed upon by faculty and student

 The Accessibility Services Accommodation Letter provides written verification of the legitimacy of additional time required for assignments due to a disability.
 The student is responsible to provide the letter to the faculty member in order to initiate discussions of deadlines and procedures.
+In these conversations, faculty and student should mutually agree upon expectations.
 Faculty should make their policies clear so that students can make informed choices about which courses to take.

 Consideration regarding attendance